 - Plum; Plums contain a lot more of the necessary nutrients for winemaking.
 You can easily replace up to half of the peaches in this recipe with plums.

 - Pear: Pear and peach wine is a delicious combination.
-The pear perfectly complements the flavour of peach without masking it in any way.
+The pear perfectly complements the flavor of peach without masking it in any way.

-- To learn about equipment needed, how rack and bottle win and everything else you might need to know check out my general post on How to Make Cider and Wine.
+- To learn about equipment needed, how to rack and bottle wine, and everything else you might need to know check out my general post on How to Make Cider and Wine.

 - Here’s a post on How to Use a Hydrometer, to help you determine the alcohol content of your wine.